|Animal Protection Services

 Please contact dispatch at (702) 633-9111 for animal complaints or Officer Requests.

-The North Las Vegas Animal Protection Services is staffed by five Officers and one Manager.
+The North Las Vegas Animal Protection Services is staffed by four Officers and one Manager.

 Animal Protection Officers are on duty from: